 On April 14, 2021, we entered into an amended and restated syndicated revolving credit facility (the "2021 Revolving Credit Facility") and amended and restated syndicated new and used vehicle floor plan credit facilities (the "2021 Floor Plan Facilities" and, together with the 2021 Revolving Credit Facility, the "2021 Credit Facilities").
 The amendment and restatement of the 2021 Credit Facilities extended the scheduled maturity dates to April 14, 2025.
-On October 8, 2021, we entered into an amendment to the 2021 Credit Facility Amendment") to, among other things: (1) increase the aggregate commitments under the 2021 Revolving Credit Facilities to \$350.0 million (which may be increased at the Company's option up to \$400.0 million upon satisfaction of certain conditions), and the 2021 Floor Plan Facilities to \$2.6 billion (which, under certain conditions, may be increased at the Company's option up to \$2.9 billion that may be allocated between the new vehicle revolving floor plan facility that comprise the 2021 Floor Plan Facilities as the Company requests, with no more than 40% of the aggregate commitments allocated to the used vehicle revolving floor plan facility); and (2) permit the issuance of the 4.625% Notes and the 4.875% Notes.
-On October 7, 2022, we entered into an amendment to the 2021 Credit Facilities (the "Second Credit Facility Amendment") to, among other things: (1) replace the 2021 Credit Facilities' LIBOR-based Eurodollar reference interest rate option with a reference interest rate option one-month Term SOFR (as defined in the 2021 Credit Facilities); (2) amend the minimum amount for commitments under the 2021 Revolving Credit Facility and the proportion that such commitments under the 2021 Revolving Credit Facility and the proportion that such commitments under the 2021 Revolving Credit Facility and the proportion that such commitments under the 2021 Revolving Credit Facility and the proportion that such commitments under the 2021 Revolving Credit Facility and the proportion that such commitm
+On October 8, 2021, we entered into an amendment to the 2021 Credit Facilities (the "Credit Facility Amendment") to, among other things: (1) increase the aggregate commitments under the 2021 Revolving Credit Facility to \$350.0 million (which may be increased at the Company's option up to \$400.0 million upon satisfaction of certain conditions), and the 2021 Floor Plan Facilities to \$2.6 billion (which, under certain conditions, may be increased at the Company's option up to \$2.9 billion that may be allocated between the new vehicle revolving floor plan facility and the used vehicle revolving floor plan facility that comprise the 2021 Floor Plan Facilities as the Company requests, with no more than 40% of the aggregate commitments allocated to the used vehicle revolving floor plan facility); and (2) permit the issuance of the 4.625% Notes and the 4.875% Notes.
+On October 7, 2022, we entered into an amendment to the 2021 Credit Facilities (the "Second Credit Facility Amendment") to, among other things: (1) replace the 2021 Credit Facilities' LIBOR-based Eurodollar reference interest rate option with a reference interest rate option based upon onemonth Term SOFR (as defined in the 2021 Credit Facilities); (2) amend the provisions relating to the basis for inclusion of real property owned by the Company or certain of its subsidiaries in the borrowing base for the 2021 Revolving Credit Facility; (3) amend the minimum amount for commitments under the 2021 Revolving Credit Facility and the proportion that such commitments under the 2021 Revolving Credit Facility may comprise of the total commitments made by the lenders; and (4) adjust aspects of the offset account used for voluntary reductions to loans under the 2021 Floor Plan Facilities.